 Tenant Fees Act

-The Tenant Fees Act comes into force on 1 June 2019.
+The Tenant Fees Act is now in force from the 1st June 2019.

 The Act sets out the government’s approach to banning letting fees paid by tenants in the private rented sector and capping tenancy deposits in England.